 I. Enduring Times of Conflict

-I. ENDURING TIMES OF CONFLICTIn 1935, the institution once called Central Chengchi Institute, now the National Chengchi University (NCCU), established a journalism department.
-Cheng Tien-fang (程天放) was the first director, followed by returned University of Missouri journalism department graduate Ma Xingye (馬星野).
-This takes us to 1949, when the Republic of China government moved to Taiwan.
-Those were turbulent times, and the students plus friends of the department were doing activities to express support for the country as well as starting the intern publication Sino-Foreign Monthly.
-Its vibrant and complex content with international perspectives received widespread attention.
-Mr. Ma Xingye during that period came up with the Department's song to enshrine these lofty ideals for journalists: “The fire of justice ignites people's hearts, the world liberty bell rings loudly.”
-For that reason, the Department turned out many people famous in journalism history, such as China's first female journalist Ms. Hsu Chung-pei (徐鍾珮) journalism educator Mr. Wang Hung-chun (王洪鈞) and leading communication researcher Mr. Hsu Chia-shih (徐佳士).
+In 1935, National Chengchi University (NCCU), which was known as Central Chengchi Institute at that time established the Department of Journalism.
+Cheng Tien-fang (程天放) was the first Chair, followed by Ma Hsing-yeh (馬星野), a returned graduate from the University of Missouri journalism department.
+This takes us to 1949, when the government of the Republic of China moved to Taiwan.
+During those turbulent times, to express their support for the country, students and alumni of the Department started the intern publication “Sino-Foreign Monthly.”
+Its vibrant and complex contents with international perspectives received widespread attention.
+Mr. Ma Hsing-yeh, during that period, wrote the Department's song to enshrine these noble ideals for journalists: “The fire of justice ignites people's hearts, the world liberty bell rings loudly.”
+For that reason, the Department has nurtured many famous figures in the history of journalism, such as China's first female journalist Ms. Hsu Chung-pei (徐鍾珮), journalism educator Mr. Wang Hung-chun (王洪鈞), and leading communication researcher Mr. Hsu Chia-shih (徐佳士).

 II.
 Guiding an Eternal Flame Past the Mountains